vanbasten2323/galleryPowershell/psCmdletDesignUpdate20190305.md

 ## High Level Scenarios

 - Describe how your feature is intended to be used by customers.
-  - Customers should be able to specify the storage account type when they create a gallery image version.
+  - Customers should be able to specify the storage account type they want to use when creating a gallery image version.

 ## Sample of end-to-end usage